kitmach/Microsoft-AI-Skill-Challenge-Journey/README.md

 ---

+## 💬 Feedback & Collaboration

-Feel free to ⭐ this repo if you're following a similar journey or want to stay updated!
+Feel free to ⭐ this repo if you're following a similar journey.
+Open an issue or fork the project if you'd like to collaborate or discuss Azure AI use cases!